orosmatthew/nnm/README.md

 # [nnm] No Nonsense Math

-NNM is a "No-Nonsense", C++ 17, header-only Math library geared towards graphics programming.
+NNM is a "No-Nonsense", C++ 17, single-header-only Math library geared towards graphics programming.
 Think of it as a lightweight, more readable alternative to a library like [glm](https://github.com/g-truc/glm) and inspired by the OOP style of [Godot's](https://github.com/godotengine/godot) math library.